The Baker's Table

 Shrinkage happens when the dough hasn't rested enough or was stretched too tightly into the pan.
 Always chill after rolling and press the dough gently into the corners instead of pulling it.

-Can I blind bake this crust?
+Can I blind bake this pie crust recipe for custard or cream pies?

 Yes.
 Line the chilled crust with parchment, fill with pie weights, and bake at 375°F for 15-20 minutes.
 Remove the weights and bake an additional 5-10 minutes until golden.
 Prebaking is essential for custard or cream pies to prevent soggy bottoms.